prataprc/prataprc.github.io.v1/_contents/console-jockey.rst

-If you are authoring python package and uploading them into python-cheeseshop, pypi_ you can create a ~/.pypirc to automatically upload your package with credential.Make sure that the file is readable only by your uid,
+If you are authoring python package and uploading them into python-cheeseshop, pypi_ you can create a ~/.pypirc to automatically upload your package with credential.
+Make sure that the file is readable only by your uid,

 .. code-block:: ini